gregsford/javascript30/README.md

 *UPDATE*

-The issue with the sounds not playing has been discovered.
+<em>The issue with the sounds not playing has been discovered.
 The file names for the sounds were different from the sound names listed in the starter files.
 Once I went through them and updated them, everything worked perfect.
 This was a fun one to do.
 I'm a big music fan and have been playing drums since I was 8 years old (obviously I'm not great at them otherwise I'd be a rockstar...maybe).
-Also I am currently working on a project in which using keydown in an event listener is going to be very useful so the code here will definitely be a good referral guide once I get to the JavaScript stage of that project (if I've completed the project, you can view it right here => (add link to project)).
+Also I am currently working on a project in which using keydown in an event listener is going to be very useful so the code here will definitely be a good referral guide once I get to the JavaScript stage of that project (if I've completed the project, you can view it right here => (add link to project)).</em>

 <hr>